-(c) Vice-President;
+(c) Vice-President; and

-(d) Secretary; and(e) Treasurer.
+(d) Treasurer/Secretary.

-(3) The Executive may issue instructions to the Secretary and the employees of the Branch in matters of urgency connected with the management of the affairs of the Branch.
-Where any such instructions are issued, the Secretary shall report thereon to the next meeting of the Branch.
+(3) The Executive may issue instructions to the Treasurer/Secretary and the employees of the Branch in matters of urgency connected with the management of the affairs of the Branch.
+Where any such instructions are issued, the Treasurer/Secretary shall report thereon to the next meeting of the Branch.

 (4) The Executive may exercise all powers of the Branch and the Board between meetings of the Branch or the Board.